luisxiaomai/microblog/README.md

 # Flask_Blog_System
-A study blog system which used flask, bootstrap...
+A blog system written in flask that I developed when I study flask

 ## Requirements